-- Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss programs, majors, financial aid, and educational goals.
+- 1. Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss majors, financial aid, and educational goals.
 This helps to provide complete and thorough information about the College and ensure accuracy in the application process. - 2.
-Prospective students are required to complete an Application for Admission and remit a \$20 non-refundable application fee.
-An online application is available via the College's website, just click on the "Apply Online" button. - 3.
+Prospective students are required to complete a College Application.
+There is no application fee and online applications are available via the College's website. - 3.
 An official copy of the high school transcript or GED scores must be sent to the Admissions Office.
-Students who apply during their senior year of high school must also have an official copy of their final transcript sent upon graduation. - 4.
-Applicants with prior college credit must have official copies of transcripts sent from all institutions attended. - 5.
-Upon completion of the application process, an acceptance letter will be issued and students will be required to complete placement testing to measure proficiency in English, reading and mathematics.
-This requirement may be waived for students who have successfully completed prior equivalent college credits in these areas, have SAT scores of at least 500 in writing, reading, and math, or by other means as determined by College administration. - 6.
-Upon receipt of placement scores, students will be eligible to register for classes.
+Students who apply during their senior year of high school must also have an official copy of their final transcript sent upon graduation. - Applicants with prior college credit must have official copies of transcripts sent from all institutions attended.
+Upon completion of the application process, an acceptance letter will be issued and students may be required to complete - Opon completion of the application process, an acceptance treat with be issued and students may be required to complete placement testing to measure academic proficiency in English, reading, and mathematics.
+This requirement may be waived for students who meet placement testing waiver guidelines found in the Student Success Center section of this catalog.
+Upon receipt of placement scores or achieving academic proficiency, students will be eligible to register for classes. - A student who declares a major, completes the admissions process, has been formally accepted to the College and is pursuing a degree, diploma, or certificate, and works with an academic advisor is considered a matriculated student.
+Only matriculated students are eligible for financial aid.

-Process for Non-Matriculated Students
+Process for Non-Degree Seeking Students